 way out of it," Frank said earnestly.

-"What?!" exclaimed Leonard, furrowing his brow,
+"What?!" exclaimed Leonard, furrowing his brow, struggling to

-understanding what he meant by that odd sounding remark.
+meant by that odd sounding remark.

 "Leonard, that is why I called you and asked you to come over

-But first, allow me to fill you in
+But first, allow me to fill you in on what your father chose to keep

-Frank motioned to the guest chair, and he walked over to the one
+he walked over to the one facing it.

-seat.
-What is this all about, he wondered, but didn't say, although his
+is this all about, he wondered, but didn't say, although his

 intense facial expression said it very well.

 reputation for being eccentric ... crazy even, I guess.
 The fact is, he

 wasn't crazy, or even eccentric.
-The man was very stable minded and conservative, but somehow
+The man was very stable-minded and

-he became thoroughly obsessed with the idea that some day someone
+obsessed with the idea that someday someone would build a time

 "A what?!
 Hahaha, Hahaha, Hahaha!!!
 A time machine?!?!
 What

 a load of malarkey!!!
 Impossible, I tell you!!!
 Simply impossible!!!
 No

 one could ever build a time machine!